-32 Is there any legislation addressing the parties' rights with respect to employee inventions?
+Is there any legislation addressing the parties' rights with respect to employee inventions?

-There is no legislation specifically addressing parties' rights with respect to employee inventions.
+There is no employment legislation specifically addressing parties' rights with respect to employee inventions.
 The general laws on intellectual property will apply.
-In general, the intellectual property rights in respect of an employee's inventions created in the course of employment is owned by the employer.
-However, this is ultimately dependent on the terms of the employment contract.
+In general, the intellectual property rights in respect of an employee's inventions created in the course of employment are owned by the employer.